 Yep, still working on that ham.
 Do you think the salt in that thing can preserve my insides?
 I’d say yes but hey you only live once right?

-It’s the weekend — and we were behind in errands, so today was a sandwich kind of day (Quick and lazy meals for the win!).
+Days when you’re behind in errands are sandwich kind days here.
+(Quick and lazy meals for the win!).
 Although this sandwich had a bit more steps than a quick slap together sandwich, but it was the weekend so we could spare an extra few mins for that melty gooey cheesy goodness.

 While I was putting this together, I had a craving for something maple so I apologize that there is no maple syrup in my ingredients image below.
 It was something I thought of after I took that picture.

-I used a ciabatta bun, seeing as I had — oh I don’t know — 30 of them, from good ol’ Costco.
-Remind me again why a household of 2 needs to shop there again? 🙂 Their baked goods are fantastic but if you don’t have ciabatta, any bread works just as well 🙂
+I used a ciabatta bun, seeing as I had give or take – 30 of them laying around (gotta love Costco.)
+If you don’t have ciabatta, any bread works just as well 🙂

 The shape of the bun doesn’t really have an optimal surface area for a pan to bread browning for proper crisping so I flipped the top half of the bun upside down!
 The more bread touching the pan, the more crispy garlicky buttery goodness!